 The best time to prune a peach tree is in the early spring before the sap begins running.
 Pruning in the early spring will reduce the chances of pest infestation.
 Springtime pruning is also easier since without foliage, the shape of the tree is easier to view.
 Avoid pruning in the winter, as this can reduce the cold hardiness of the tree.

 How to Prune a Peach Tree

 Peaches bear fruit and bloom on second year wood, so they need to grow well during the spring and summer to assure a bountiful crop for the following year.
 If the trees aren’t pruned, the amount of fruiting wood is reduced each year and the fruiting shoots get more and more out of reach as the tree grows.

-The goal when pruning peach trees is to remove old, slow growing, non-fruitful shoots and leave 1-year-old, 18- to 24-inch red bearing shoots.
+The goal when pruning peach trees is to remove old, slow growing, non-fruitful shoots and leave 1-year-old, 18 to 24 inch (45-60 cm.) red bearing shoots.
 About 40% of the tree should be pruned out annually.

-The first step is to remove all rootstock suckers, hanger shoots and water sprouts from the lower three feet of the tree.
-Also, remove any gray, non-fruiting shoots but leave the reddish 1-year-old shoots.
-Prune out any dead, diseased or otherwise damaged branches.
+The first step is to remove all rootstock suckers and water sprouts from the lower three feet of the tree.
+Also, remove any gray, non-fruiting shoots, but leave the reddish 1-year-old shoots.
+Prune out any dead, diseased, or otherwise damaged branches.